TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 Concept of distributions
 ========================

-Distributions are full TYPO3 CMS websites ready to be unpacked.
-They provide an easy quick start for using TYPO3 CMS.
-The most well known distribution is "The official Introduction Package".
-Distributions can most easily be installed in the backend Extension Manager in "Get preconfigured distribution", it lists all available distributions for the given Core version.
+The distributions are full TYPO3 CMS websites that only need to be unpacked.
+They offer a simple and quick introduction to the use of the TYPO3 CMS.
+The best known distribution is the `Introduction Package <https://extensions.typo3.org/extension/introduction/>`__.
+Distributions are easiest to install via the :ref:`Extension Manager <extension-manager>` (EM) under "Get preconfigured distribution".

 A distribution is just an extension enriched with some further data that is loaded or executed upon installing that extension.
 A distribution takes